ryogrid/ryogrid.github.io/profile/portfolio_en.md

 - [github repository](https://github.com/ryogrid/fx_systrade/tree/thesis-based-dqn-trade-ryogird-special-qiita-2006)

 #### [Attempts to Communicate Intention with a Consumer EEG Sensing Headset](https://qiita.com/ryo_grid/items/6e6028b02004455a48ff) 2020
-　We attempted to see if brain wave headset (about 20,000 yen) at the level of consumer products could be used for intention communication, referring to papers as appropriate.
+　I attempted to see if brain wave headset (about 20,000 yen) at the level of consumer products could be used for intention communication, referring to papers as appropriate.
 　As a result, we failed to realize the form described in the papers we referred to, but we concluded that it was not impossible.
 　The development work was also done during the time allowed for research and development at the Oly Research Institute, where I work.
 - [github repository](https://github.com/ryogrid/MindWaveSoundOddballExperiment)